DevAttaulNoor/ECom_Website/Readme.md

-# A Responsive ECommerce Website Using HTML, CSS and JavaScript
+# A Responsive ECommerce Website Using HTML, CSS and Javascript
 This repository contains the code for an e-commerce website developed using HTML, CSS, and JavaScript.
 The website allows users to browse and purchase products online.